 1889 - The universal franchise is introduced.

-1914 - Thousands of New Zealand men went to follow Britain into World War I. April 25, the day in 1915 when an independent army first went into action, has become ANZAC day, (Australia, New Zealand Army Corps) a national day of remembrance.
+1914 - Thousands of New Zealand men followed Britain into World War I. April 25, the day in 1915 when an independent army first went into action, has become ANZAC day (Australia, New Zealand Army Corps) a national day of remembrance.

 1929 - The world economic crisis hits New Zealand very hard.
 A new labour party is voted in.

 1939 - New Zealand joins the war against Hitler and Germany.
 The Japanese advance through the Pacific was traumatic for New Zealand and Australia.
-Britain was concentrating on the war in Europe and American troops came to New Zealand's assistance.
-From then on New Zealand's focus started shifting away from Europe and towards the Pacific, America, and Asia.
+Britain concentrated on the war in Europe, and American troops came to New Zealand's assistance.
+From then on, New Zealand's focus started shifting away from Europe to the Pacific, America, and Asia.

 1947 - Independence from Britain is confirmed.

-1965 - Against huge protest from the population, New Zealand joins America in the Vietnam War.
+1965 - Against massive protests from the population, New Zealand joins America in the Vietnam War.

 1983 - The country has moved towards closer cooperation with Australia on economic matters.